Yen slips, Aussie jumps as China data cheers

 SYDNEY The safe-haven yen eased on Monday, while commodity currencies like the Australian dollar jumped after surprisingly strong Chinese factory activity data eased fears about a hard landing in the world's second biggest economy.

-The Australian dollar soared nearly a full U.S. cent to $1.0441, having peaked at $1.0470, after a report on Sunday showed activity in big Chinese factories hit an 11-month high in March.
+The Australian dollar soared nearly a full U.S. cent to $1.0441 (6517 pence), having peaked at $1.0470, after a report on Sunday showed activity in big Chinese factories hit an 11-month high in March.

 "This is now three months of trend improvement, and is good news for the AUD and commodity currencies in general," said Annette Beacher, head of Asia Pacific research at TDSecurities.